Karrets/RemoteManager/README.md

 # RemoteManager
+A utility for remotely managing servers.
+With as little setup as possible.

+## About
 A tool to manage servers with ssh capabilities, easily!
 Use a completely local GUI in tandem with simple to define modules to control a server.
 Almost no configuration on the remote required, just an SSH connection, and you're ready to go.

 The following libraries are used,